 The movement towards tablet and other mobile technologies in schools presents both opportunities as well as challenges.
 Ultimately, the opportunities are around teaching and learning; the challenges are around successfully managing this pedagogical shift and taking staff, parents and pupils through this technological change.
-At the heart of the change is a move away from devices or systems where information is stored locally, to devices which can access data stored online.
-Just as a PC needs to be connected to a network to get to the stored data, so must these mobile and tablet devices must have connectivity.
+At the heart of the change is a move away from devices or systems where information is stored locally, to devices which can access data stored 'in the cloud'.
+Just as a PC needs to be connected to a network to get to the stored data, so must these mobile and tablet devices be connected to the cloud.
 Wireless access provides this connection.

-Programmes and applications are increasingly shifting from local devices to online platforms.
+Software too can sit in the cloud removing the need for locally installed suites of software.
 Apps offer an opportunity to create low cost, flexible learning opportunities which are device agnostic and which can create personalised learning on a new level.

-Schools using the Hwb learning platform will have been provisioned with Microsoft Office Online, which offers cloud-based email, calendar and storage facilities as well as the MS Office Suite of tools.
-By its nature, MS Office online is available on any device which is connected to the internet, meaning that these cloud-based services can be accessed in school or at home on smartphones, tablets, laptops, notebooks and PCs.
+Schools using the Hwb+ learning platform will have been provisioned with Office 365 which offers cloud based email, calendar and storage facilities as well as MS Office.
+By it's nature, Office 365 is available on any device which is connected to the internet meaning that these cloud based services can be accessed in school or at home on smartphones, tablets, laptops, notebooks and PCs.
+Schools may wish to encourage a Bring Your Own Device (BYOD) approach which will require as a minimum a strengthening of the existing Acceptable Use Policy/Agreement.

-Just as a school has obligations around data on its local devices, the same obligations are required when dealing with data stored online i.e. it is still required to be protected in line with the Data Protection Act 2018 (DPA) and may be subject to Freedom of Information (FOI) requests.
+Just as a school has obligations around data on its physical network, the same obligations are required when dealing with data in the cloud i.e. it is still required to be protected in line with the Data Protection Act (DPA) and may be subject to Freedom of Information (FOI) requests.